Akiro-aki/LoanDefaultPrediction/README.md

 # LoanDefaultPrediction
-this is a simple comparison between some machine learning models using the Loan Default Prediction Dataset (https://www.kaggle.com/datasets/nikhil1e9/loan-default) as the trainnig data
+this is a simple comparison between some machine learning models using the Loan Default Prediction Dataset (https://www.kaggle.com/datasets/nikhil1e9/loan-default) as the training data